The Best Ways to Remove Cherry Stains from Your Clothes, Skin, and Kitchen

 My kids love cherries!
-But because my girls are young, I remove the pits before serving them, which leaves my cutting boards, laminate countertops, and fingers covered in cherry stains.
+But because my girls are young, I remove the pits before serving them, which leaves my wood cutting boards, laminate countertops, and fingers covered in cherry stains.
 Also because my girls are young, I inevitably end up with cherry-stained clothing, mouths, dish towels, and more.
 Cherry stains everywhere!

 “Just like red wine and many other berries, cherries contain tannin, a chemical that’s often used as an agent for fabric dyes,” says Becca Napelbaum, a cleaning expert for Handy.
 (Read: It’s notoriously hard to clean off.)
 And your first instinct — to rub out that darn spot — is totally wrong!
 “Never rub the stain, since that will force it deeper into the fabric,” Napelbaum says.
 Well then, how are you supposed to get it clean?!